Is sensitive data the same as personal data?

 Q1.
 Is name and address sensitive data?

-A. Yes, when put together they can identify an individual.
+A. Yes, because when combined, they can identify an individual.

 Q2.
 Is sensitive data the same as personal data?